sidnik007/sidnik007.github.com/_posts/2015-12-11-handling-long-chains-of-if-else-solution-1.md

 }
 {% endhighlight %}

-### But still when a new type is introduced, the enum has to be changed.
+### But still when a new type is introduced, the `enum` has to be changed.
 Is that not modification?
-Yes!
-Enum changes everytime you add some pizza type.
-But there is a difference, and that is you are adding data, and not modifying the core logic.
-So the core logic stays untouched, data gets added, and everybody lives happily ever after!
+Yes! `enum` changes everytime you add some pizza type.
+It actually is a modification but it is so lightweight and trivial that it is easier than a polymorphic extension - add one line to an existing class compared to adding an entire class to the system.
+Also, it physically is a modification, but the addition of enumerated constants can be seen as extension on a logical level, because behavior of existing code isn't affected in this case., and everybody lives happily ever after!